shinyzhu/shinyzhu/README.md

 #### Hello, world. 👏

-> I'm a Developer Advocate at Neo4j.
-Full stack developer with .NET and JS.
-Open source fan.
-Life-long learner.
-Procrastinator.
+> I'm a Developer Advocate and a full stack developer.
+Also an open-source fan, life-long learner and a procrastinator.

 👇 Let me show you some code.